Christopher-Whiteley-ntt/local-kiban-clone/README.md

 ##### environment variables
 In order for the gitlab (and github) integrations to work, the following environment variables need to be set.

-Since some of these are credentials, I recommend `envchain` (brew install envchain) for mac users for anything below marked **sensitive**
+Since some of these are credentials, I recommend [direnv for variables and envchain](docs/using-direnv-and-envchain.md) for anything below marked **sensitive**

 * `AUTH_GITLAB_ALTEMISTA_CLIENT_ID` - the id of your gitlab oath app used to authenticate users
 * `AUTH_GITLAB_ALTEMISTA_CLIENT_SECRET` - **sensitive** the secret of your gitlab oath app used to authenticate users